Note: This is the first article in an ongoing series. Make sure to check out the next articles when you’re finished with this one:

 What if I told you that nearly everything we’ve been taught in the West about how Chinese medicine works isn’t accurate?
 What if I told you that Chinese medicine isn’t a woo-woo, esoteric “energy medicine” at all, but instead a functional, “flesh and bones” medicine based on the same basic physiology as western medicine?
 And what if I told you I could explain the mechanisms of Chinese medicine in simple, familiar terms that any eight year-old could understand and even the most skeptical, conservative doctor couldn’t argue with?

 Here’s the thing.
 The “energy meridian” model that has become the default explanation of Chinese medicine US is not only out of sync with our modern, scientific understanding of the body – it’s also completely inconsistent with classical Chinese medical theory.
-In other words, we’ve made up our own western version of Chinese medicine that has little to do with how it was understood and practiced since it began more than 3,000 years ago in China.

 This gross mischaracterization has kept Chinese medicine on the fringes of conventional medical care since the 1930s and 1940s.
 Most doctors and patients have simply been unable to accept the explanation they’ve been offered for how acupuncture works.
 The result is that acupuncture has come to be seen as either a mystical, psychic medicine or a foofy, relaxing spa-type treatment.